c-ehoumi1/NetJam/README.md

 NetJam is built around a few key functionalities to make saving and sharing seamless:

-* [cite_start]**One-Click Save:** A simple click of the web extension icon or a keyboard shortcut is all it takes to save a resource instantly[cite: 9, 22].
+* **One-Click Save:** A simple click of the web extension icon or a keyboard shortcut is all it takes to save a resource instantly[cite: 9, 22].
-* [cite_start]**Auto-Organized Threads:** Publicly saved resources are automatically published in a live, community feed where other users can discover them[cite: 10, 11].
+* **Auto-Organized Threads:** Publicly saved resources are automatically published in a live, community feed where other users can discover them[cite: 10, 11].
-* **Community Feed & Engagement:** Browse an ongoing stream of saved resources from the community. [cite_start]You can like, comment on, and discuss content with other users, turning saved links into dynamic conversations[cite: 11, 12].
+* **Community Feed & Engagement:** Browse an ongoing stream of saved resources from the community.
+You can like, comment on, and discuss content with other users, turning saved links into dynamic conversations[cite: 11, 12].
-* **User Profiles & Collections:** Each user gets a profile to showcase their saved resources. [cite_start]You can organize your content into curated collections or folders for easy access[cite: 13, 29].
+* **User Profiles & Collections:** Each user gets a profile to showcase their saved resources.
+You can organize your content into curated collections or folders for easy access[cite: 13, 29].
-* **Tagging & Search:** Add custom tags to your saved resources for easy categorization. [cite_start]This enables powerful search functionality to find exactly what you're looking for within your own collections or the community feed[cite: 14].
+* **Tagging & Search:** Add custom tags to your saved resources for easy categorization.
+This enables powerful search functionality to find exactly what you're looking for within your own collections or the community feed[cite: 14].
-* **Privacy Controls:** You have full control over your saved resources. [cite_start]Choose to save them publicly for the community thread or keep them private for your eyes only[cite: 16].
+* **Privacy Controls:** You have full control over your saved resources.
+Choose to save them publicly for the community thread or keep them private for your eyes only[cite: 16].
-* [cite_start]**Cross-Platform Sync:** Your saved resources are synced across all your devices, so you can access them anywhere[cite: 17].
+* **Cross-Platform Sync:** Your saved resources are synced across all your devices, so you can access them anywhere[cite: 17].

 ### User Flow: How it Works

-1.  **Installation:** Install the NetJam web extension from your browser's store. [cite_start]A quick onboarding tutorial will guide you through the features on your first use[cite: 19, 20].
+1.  **Installation:** Install the NetJam web extension from your browser's store.
+A quick onboarding tutorial will guide you through the features on your first use[cite: 19, 20].
-2.  **Saving:** While you're Browse, click the extension icon. [cite_start]A small popup will appear, allowing you to add tags, a note, and choose your privacy setting (public or private)[cite: 23]. [cite_start]Once you confirm, the resource is saved to your profile and published to the community thread if it's public[cite: 24].
+2.  **Saving:** While you're Browse, click the extension icon.
+A small popup will appear, allowing you to add tags, a note, and choose your privacy setting (public or private)[cite: 23].
+Once you confirm, the resource is saved to your profile and published to the community thread if it's public[cite: 24].
-3.  **Browse & Interacting:** Open the NetJam web app or the extension popup to view the community feed. [cite_start]You can like and comment on resources, follow other users, or follow specific tags to customize your stream[cite: 26, 27].
+3.  **Browse & Interacting:** Open the NetJam web app or the extension popup to view the community feed.
+You can like and comment on resources, follow other users, or follow specific tags to customize your stream[cite: 26, 27].
-4.  [cite_start]**Managing Resources:** In the web app, you can access your profile to organize your saved resources into collections, edit their tags and notes, and manage your privacy settings[cite: 28, 30].
+4. **Managing Resources:** In the web app, you can access your profile to organize your saved resources into collections, edit their tags and notes, and manage your privacy settings[cite: 28, 30].

 ### Technology Stack (Proposed)